smahdavi4/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

 I am an undergraduate student at Sharif University of technology.
-My research is currently focused on deep learning and machine learning .
+My research is currently focused on deep learning and machine learning.
+Before university, I was mostly involved in mathematics and I represented my country, Iran, at 58th International Mathematical Olympiad, receiving a Silver medal.